josh-hetland/Contest.net-Unit-Configuration/MASTER-IMAGE-BULLSEYE.md

 * set timezone to us central from raspi-config
 * set wirless channel localization to US
 * set hostname to 'contestnet-unit0
-* enabled SSH server
-> @TODO should limit it to the support user

-*	Extended partition out to 7,000MB using gparted (going to not do this this time)

 ## Install VIM
 > cause VI is terrible, and i couldn't wait 2 steps